rust-lang/rust/text/0000-public-private-dependencies.md

 [alternatives]: #alternatives

 For me, the biggest alternative to this RFC would be a variation of it where type and trait aliasing becomes immediately part of it.
-This would meant that a crate can have a private dependency and re-export it as its own type, hiding where it came from originally.
+This would mean that a crate can have a private dependency and re-export it as its own type, hiding where it came from originally.
 This would most likely be easier to teach users and can get rid of a few "cul-de-sac" situations users can end up in where their only way